loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 state that we are allowed to extend any environment with things of known size.
 The kinding rules allow at most one stack in the environment.
 This will be critical when we perform closure conversion in @Transformations.
+If we omit the kind from the environment, then either kind is allowed.

 The typing rules for the positive fragment are depicted in
 @typing_positive_fragment, and @typing_negative_fragment shows the typing